Live Updates: Chicago Bears Bear Down On Arlington Park Bid

 Bears appoint BetRivers as their standard sportsbook.

-Part of the reason Churchill Downs wants to sell the racetrack is because it owns a majority stake in Rivers Casino in Des Plaines.
-Rivers Casino and Arlington International are only about a 20-minute drive apart.
+Churchill Downs is considering selling the racetrack partly due to its majority ownership in Rivers Casino in Des Plaines.
+The Rivers Casino and Arlington International are conveniently located just a 20-minute drive from each other.

-Churchill and Rivers are therefore now doing business together.
-Rivers is now the Bears’ designated game and sportsbook partner.
+Therefore, Churchill and Rivers are currently in business together with Rivers acting as the designated game and sportsbook partner for the Bears.

 Read the latest Chicago betting news and Bears odds at Play Illinois.